 Your reports should pass a message to a particular audience but at the same time, they should be accessible to everyone.
 Even if it's for a particular audience, they should be able to see your general project information and understand what the project is about.
 It does not have to be too sophisticated that only team members can understand the contents.

 Project Status Report FAQ

 A project status describes the level a project has gotten to in the execution phase.
-It talks about the level of progress, which is where you are with where you are coming from, and where you are going.
+It talks about the level of progress, which is where you are coming from, and where you are going.

 Project status reminds the project supervisor of the amount of work needed to be done for final execution.
 It is always monitored using timely reports.

-These reports contain the details about what kind of project it is, the people involved, and the current level the project is.
+These reports contain details about what kind of project it is, the people involved, and the current level of the project.
 They keep every stakeholder informed about the project's progress.